Cúcuta, Colombia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to pick the right kind.
-Many adapters currently being sold are just plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A and B. Check that you get the correct type.
+A lot of adapters available are just plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most areas.

 Luggage scale to avoid fees